When My Baby Smiles at Me (film): Cast

-Background
+Reception

-When My Baby Smiles at Me was 20th Century Fox's highest grossing film of 1948.
+When My Baby Smiles at Me was 20th Century Fox's highest-grossing film of 1948.
 Grable had been reigning the box office since the beginning of the 1940s, and scored her biggest triumph with Mother Wore Tights the previous year.
+It opened at the Fox Theatre in San Francisco and grossed $30,000 for the week.
+After four weeks it rose to number one at the US box office.

 Dailey received an Academy Award nomination for his performance in this film, while Grable did not.
 In fact many thought she should have at least received an Oscar nomination for Mother Wore Tights.

 Adaptations

 When My Baby Smiles at Me was presented on Screen Directors Playhouse May 5, 1950, with Grable reprising her role from the motion picture.

 The film was parodied as "When My Baby Laughs at Me", on The Carol Burnett Show (1975 - Episode 8.18), with Carol Burnett as "Bunny" (Bonnie), Rock Hudson as "Skip" (Skid), and Vicki Lawrence as "Gussie".

 It was also referenced in commercials for Peter Paul's No Jelly candy bar (1972).